decidables/decidables/packages/detectable/src/rates.md

   <sdt-table numeric summary="stimulusRates accuracy" hits="0" misses="100" false-alarms="0" correct-rejections="100"></sdt-table>
 </sdt-example-interactive>

-First, note that the `Accuracy` is **identical** in the two tables at 50%.
-But now note that the actual patterns of performance are **completely different**!
-In the first instance, the participant had one hundred `Hits` and zero `Misses`, whereas in the second instance the participant had the exact opposite.
-On the other hand, the first participant had one hundred `False Alarms` and zero `Correct Rejections`, whereas again the second participant had the exact opposite.
+First, note that the :key[Accuracy] is *identical* in the two tables at 50%.
+But now note that the actual patterns of performance are *completely different*!
+In the first instance, the participant had one hundred :key[Hits] and zero :key[Misses], whereas in the second instance the participant had the exact opposite.
+On the other hand, the first participant had one hundred :key[False Alarms] and zero :key[Correct Rejections], whereas again the second participant had the exact opposite.
 Indeed, if we look down the columns of the tables, we can observe that the first participant always responded *"Present"*, whereas the second participant always responded *"Absent"*.
-And yet, despite completely different performance, and completely different patterns of outcomes, they both resulted in the same `Accuracy`.
-It turns out that in the context of signal detection, `Accuracy` is a surprisingly poor indicator of performance.
+And yet, despite completely different performance, and completely different patterns of outcomes, they both resulted in the same :key[Accuracy].
+It turns out that in the context of signal detection, :key[Accuracy] is a surprisingly poor indicator of performance.

-On the other hand, the `Hit Rate` and `False Alarm Rate` are completely different for our two participants, clearly communicating the vast differences in performance.
+On the other hand, the :key[Hit Rate] and :key[False Alarm Rate] are completely different for our two participants, clearly communicating the vast differences in performance.
 By telling us how the participant performed when the signal was *present* and when the signal was *absent*, the combination of HR and FAR give us a more complete summary picture of performance.